CruxConnect/crux-docs/_discovery/get_discovery_suppliers.md

 : (string) Summary, provided by the supplier, of what the supplier offers.
 The length is unconstrained.

 fulfillment_percentage
 : (float) Percentage of SKUs ordered from the supplier through Crux that the supplier has delivered.
-At a minimum, the fulfillment_percentage will be calculated to at least two decimal places.
+The fulfillment_percentage will be calculated to at least two decimal places.

 number_of_skus
 : (int) Number of SKUs that the supplier has made visible in the Discovery Catalog.